-- 3. You can work ahead on any assignment or quiz except for the final exam. - 4.
-Students must use D2L to keep up with announcements, assignments, etc. Success can occur if you logon more than weekly and complete all homework, quizzes and exams by deadlines. - 5.
-Several elements of D2L may be used including Dropbox, Discussions, Contents, Quizzes and more. - 6.
-Weekly assignments and quizzes should all appear in "Contents".
-CONTENT is a key area for you to check.
-Note: do not depend on Calendar notifications - 7.
-See Communications section in syllabus concerning D2L email
+- Students must use D2L to keep up with announcements, assignments, etc. - I'd highly recommend forwarding your D2L email to whatever email account you check regularly.
+This way, you won't miss communications from me in a timely manner. - Several elements of D2L may be used including Dropbox, Discussions, Contents, Quizzes and more. - The assignments and quizzes should all appear in "Contents".
+Contents is a key area for you to check.